Are you sitting down and wondering how to pass the WAEC examination in one sitting?

 Just as your preparation is taking place in all areas, it will not be complete without the appropriate examination centre.

-Some students have performed well in their exams but have had their results cancelled because of their examination centre, which was riddled with examination malpractice or other irregularities.
+Some students have performed well in their exams but have had their results canceled because of their examination centre, which was riddled with examination malpractice or other irregularities.
 It is usually advisable to register in a school rather than a ‘special centre’.

 12) Have A Positive Mindset: